railwaycat/homebrew-emacsmacport/README.md

 if you using cask

-`brew cask install emacs-mac` or `brew cask install emacs-mac-spacemacs-icon`
+`brew install --cask emacs-mac` or `brew install --cask emacs-mac-spacemacs-icon`

 To disable this tap, please: